CarlsonCarlson/CarlSite/README.md

    - (deployed on internet and works)
 - v0.1 (working)
    - ui changes
-      - make it scroll down normally
+      - make it scroll down normally [DONE]
-      - button to click to scroll down
+      - button to indicate scroll down that you can also click
+   - change meta tags
+      - change title
+      - change description
+      - change favicon
-   - got mobile scroll to work
+   - got mobile scroll to work [DONE]
+   - make browser recognize it as dark background

 Binary rain is in website!!!